AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="specifichide-modifier"></a>
 ##### **`specifichide`**

-Has an opposite effect to [`generichide`](#generichide-modifier).
+Has an opposite effect to [`$generichide`](#generichide-modifier).
 Disables all specific element hiding and CSS rules, but not general ones.

 * `@@||example.org^$specifichide` — will disable `example.org##.banner` but not `##.banner`.

 > Please note that [`$elemhide` modifier](#elemhide-modifier) can disable all cosmetic rules at once.

-> **Compatibility with different versions of AdGuard.** Rules with this modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard browser extensions for Chrome, Firefox, Edge. **Developer builds only at this moment.**
+> **Compatibility with different versions of AdGuard.** Rules with `specifichide` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard browser extensions for Chrome, Firefox, Edge.

 <a id="advanced-modifiers"></a>
 ### Advanced capabilities